-- ☐ The maximum single wall section length of built-to-boundary wall shall not exceed 8.0m with a maximum combined total wall length not exceeding 15.0m - ☐ All stormwater management must be contained within the site boundary including gutters, downpipes and rainwater heads.
-Overflow discharge pipes to internal gutters and rainwater heads must discharge within the site boundary. - ☐ Where the built to boundary wall is not designed as a parapet wall, the built to boundary shall be setback a minimum of 200mm to allow for the provision of fixed guttering to the dwelling fascia which shall be connected to a piped underground stormwater drainage system to the street frontage. - □ Services including but not limited to air-conditioning units, fixed clothes line, hot water system, gas cylinders and fuel storage systems are not permitted on the built to boundary setback. - ☐ Maximum height of built-to-boundary wall 3.5m above natural ground level. - □ No truncated or removed eaves and their associated raking fascias at the built-to-boundary wall will be approved. - ☐ The location of built to boundary walls for individual allotments are indicated on the approved plans.
+- ☐ The maximum single wall section length of built-to-boundary wall shall not exceed 7.5m with a maximum combined total wall length not exceeding 60% of the boundary length (Refer to Built to Boundary Walls Residential Uses table in Appendix 1 for further detail). - □ All stormwater management must be contained within the site boundary including gutters, downpipes and rainwater heads.
+Overflow discharge pipes to internal gutters and rainwater heads must discharge within the site boundary. - □ Services including but not limited to air-conditioning units, fixed clothes line, hot water system, gas cylinders and fuel storage systems are not permitted on the built to boundary sethack - ☐ Maximum height of built-to-boundary wall 3.5m above natural ground level. - □ No truncated or removed eaves and their associated raking fascias at the built-to-boundary wall will be approved. - ☐ The location of built to boundary walls for individual allotments are indicated on the approved plans.
 Reference is made to the approved plans contained in Appendix 1 for further detail.